Social Icons

 Directed by Jon Turteltaub

-Here is a movie that I have to say had a marketing campaign that was not anywhere in the small scale.
-We all knew about the production and the release.
-My belief that when the marketing is so aggressive there must be something to hide came true when I saw this movie.
+Here’s a movie with a marketing campaign that was anything but small-scale.
+We all knew about its production and release.
+My belief that overly aggressive marketing often hides something came true when I finally saw this movie.

-The movie is not spectacular it is not amazing, it is memorable and it is just an overly glorified B-movie that you can go through life not watching.
+The movie isn’t spectacular, it isn’t amazing, and it’s just an overly glorified B-movie that you can easily go through life without watching.

-Learned a new word, Megalodon.
-Which was a type of shark which existed some millions of years ago.
+I learned a new word: Megalodon.
+It’s a type of shark that existed millions of years ago.

-The Meg movie is based on this per-existed creature.
-This movie is based on a book named Meg: A Novel of Deep Terror by Steve Alten.
-The movie is not spectacular and it is not so inviting with a long delay for things to happen.
-To be honest the movie is to me, an expensive B-Movie.
+The Meg is based on this prehistoric creature and is adapted from the book Meg: A Novel of Deep Terror by Steve Alten.
+The movie isn’t spectacular, and it’s not very inviting, with long delays before anything happens.
+To be honest, it feels like an expensive B-movie.

-The acting was ok, but the delivery could have been more entertaining.
-The movie was like a roller coaster one time everything is on the rise with some presumed moment coming up, then other times it just drags.
+The acting was okay, but the delivery could have been more entertaining.
+The movie is like a roller coaster—sometimes everything is on the rise with some exciting moments, and other times it just drags.

-Here is the plot.
-During a deep underwater rescue our lead Jonas Taylor (Jason Statham) leaves a man behind.
-He did this because he believes the rescue was going to end badly with everyone dead instead of one.
+Here’s the plot: During a deep underwater rescue, our lead, Jonas Taylor (Jason Statham), leaves a man behind.
+He does this because he believes the rescue would have ended with everyone dead instead of just one person.

-Jump some five years ahead a billionaire was sponsoring an exploration into the deep underwater.
-This simple exploration led to the release of something no one was expecting, a shark.
-The problem is, the shark is not just any shark it is a Megalodon.
+Fast forward five years, and a billionaire is sponsoring an exploration into the deep ocean.
+This simple exploration leads to the release of something no one expected—a shark.
+But not just any shark—a Megalodon.

-Well, add to this some weird moments of everyone in the movie having some emotional breakdown the movie just kept going high and low.
-Aware of their issue the Billionaire led his crew to try and stop a Megalodon.
+Add to this some weird moments where everyone in the movie has an emotional breakdown, and the movie keeps going up and down.
+Aware of the problem, the billionaire and his crew try to stop the Megalodon.

-An hour into the movie they thought they had everything under control, when they discovered they had to deal with more than one Megalodon.
+About an hour into the movie, they think they’ve got everything under control—until they discover they have to deal with more than one Megalodon.

-Well using your wealth of movie knowledge you can guess what happened to him and his plan.
+Using your wealth of movie knowledge, you can probably guess what happens to him and his plan.

-The movie is not good and I can only but regret seeing the movie.
+The movie isn’t good, and I can only regret watching it.

 Goosebumps 2: Haunted Halloween (2018)